Yes, MaestroQA finally has AI!

 The main issue with MaestroQA historically was the need for extensive customization and lack of true automation.
 While this makes it effective for organizations who have the time and resources for a large, complex QA operation, it’s not as effective for organizations either using more chatbots/AI Agents or who want to streamline their quality programs.

-MaestroQA’s new AI capabilities don’t seem to have addressed the ease-of-use issue, since they provide the user with the ability to use prompts to glean information from conversations, but aren’t providing any prebuilt analysis themselves.
+MaestroQA’s nascent AI capabilities don’t seem to have addressed the ease-of-use issue, since they provide the user with the ability to use prompts to glean information from conversations, but aren’t providing any prebuilt analysis themselves.
 For organizations that don’t leverage the AI prompts, MaestroQA uses manual agent tagging to derive customer insights, which can be both subjective and labor intensive.